af-inet/PZDiscordEventPublisher/README.md

 https://github.com/af-inet/PZRconEvents

+## Features

-The behavior of this bot is simply to poll your Project Zomboid RCON server for events, and then publish them to a discord channel.
+1. poll your Project Zomboid RCON server for events, and then publish them to a discord channel.

+2. display the current number of players through the presence and channel topic API

 ## Usage